 Gain a firsthand look at careers in fields such as human rights, law, education, health, public service, and urban development

 Receive a Certificate of Participation Upon Successful Completion

 Program Format & Subject Areas

-As a student in the Community Impact & Leadership Academy, you'll spend your time engaged in a combination of class sessions, field trips, hands-on workshops, group discussions, and extracurricular activities.
-Throughout the course of the program, you'll have the opportunity to explore the following subject areas:
+As a student in the Community Impact & Leadership Academy, you will spend your time engaged in a combination of class sessions, workshops, training, group small reflections, and extracurricular activities.
+Throughout the program, you will have the opportunity to explore the following subject areas:

 Social justice and injustice